brentlaster/containers-test/README.md

-# Containers Fundamentals - Lab Setup
+# Containers Fundamentals - Test Setup

-These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the course labs. (*Doing this in Chrome if you have it may work better for copy and paste actions.*)
+These instructions will guide you through testing a GitHub Codespaces environment that you can use to run the course labs.

-These steps **must** be completed prior to starting the actual labs.

 *(Note: If you prefer to run this in your own environment, you will need to have Docker and Kubernetes installed and configured, and have a clone of this repository.
 If you run in your own environment, some elements in the labs may look/be different and are not guaranteed to function the same way.
 For those reasons, the codespace environment is the recommended one for the class.)*